 Born in 1963 in Dharamsala, India, Lamdark grew up in Switzerland where he later apprenticed and worked as an interior architect.
 He went on to study at Parsons New School for Design in New York, and he achieved an MA in Visual Art at Columbia University.
 The artist lives and works in Zurich, Switzerland.

-Kesang Lamdark’s sculptures, plastic thangkas and lightboxes are evidence of the artist’s displaced and multicultural upbringing.
-Wherever he has lived, Lamdark has always felt like an outsider.
-His search for an appropriate cultural space ultimately turned inwards and he eventually came to understand and reconnect with his Tibetan heritage while living in the West.
+Lamdark’s plastic sculptures and mirrored lightboxes are evidence of his displaced and multicultural upbringing.
+His search for an appropriate cultural space ultimately turned inwards and he came to understand and reconnect with his Tibetan heritage while living in the West.
 Lamdark’s Tibetan-Western identity lies in his ability to understand and find a balance between both cultures.
 Combining unusual materials, from hair to plastic, beer cans to nail polish, Lamdark’s life and works bring together the unfamiliar and revel in recycling everyday objects into works of art.

 Lamdark has participated in numerous solo and group exhibitions around the world including Anonymous: Contemporary Tibetan Artheld at The Fleming Museum at the University of Vermont, Burlington, Vermont, USA; the Queens Museum of Art, New York, USA; and the Dorsky Museum at the State University of New York, New Paltz, New York, USA; Scorching Sun of Tibet, Songzhuang Art Center, Beijing, China; Tradition Transformed – Tibetan Artists Respond, The Rubin Museum of Art, New York, USA.